vhp1360/Linux/Linux/IP.md

 #### Packet Traveling
 1. Tables:
  - *PREROUTING*:left_right_arrow:**NF_IP_PRE_ROUTING** hook

    will be triggered by any incoming traffic very soon after entering the network stack.
 This hook is processed before any routing decisions have been made
  - *INPUT*:left_right_arrow:**NF_IP_LOCAL_IN** hook

-...is triggered after an incoming packet has been routed if the packet is destined for the local system.
+   is triggered after an incoming packet has been routed if the packet is destined for the local system.
  - FORWARD:left_right_arrow:**NF_IP_FORWARD** hook

     is triggered after an incoming packet has been routed if the packet is to be forwarded to another host.
  - OUTPUT:left_right_arrow:**NF_IP_LOCAL_OUT** hook

     is triggered by any locally created outbound traffic as soon it hits the network stack.
  - POSTROUTING:left_right_arrow:**NF_IP_POST_ROUTING** hook

     is triggered by any outgoing or forwarded traffic after routing has taken place and just before being put out on the wire.

 Tables:arrow_down:/Chains:arrow_right:|**PREROUTING**|**INPUT**|**FORWARD**|**OUTPUT**|**POSTROUTING**